 Split systems require specialist installation, but they offer the advantage of a relatively simple and flexible installation, compared to a large VRF system (see below).
 Split systems can be added on as the workspace evolves or grows, allowing for flexible climate control within a building.

-Multi-Split Air Conditioning System
+Twin and Multi-Split Air Conditioning Systems

 VRF / VRV Air Conditioning System